This article was last updated on: October 2018

-As convinced as the one that talked to us about Kim Jong-Il’s birth close to Paektu mountain.
+As convinced as the one that talked to us about Kim Jong-Il’s birth close to Mount Paektu.

 We returned to the village to rest, it had been a nice and eventful day.
 Some photos of the monument and Samjiyon village right below.

 There was an Ilyushin Il-18 to take the next day to Pyongyang.

 A new day arrived, and we made our way to the Airport to return to Pyongyang.

 We arrived in the Airport, and the bus got us all the way to the apron, without going inside the terminal.